 Outdoor plant options may vary depending on your growing region.

 And sometimes, you may need to store your outdoor hanging plants indoors during the winter.

-There are so many beautiful plants to choose from that will look good in your hanging planter!
+There are so many beautiful plants to choose from that will look good with their foliage trailing from above.

 Whether you’re potting indoor or outdoor plants, here is a quick list of suggestions.

-But be sure to read below this list for the characteristics and care details.
+But be sure to read the characteristics and care details below this list.

 - Christmas Cactus